Moradino97/SemWebProject-Morad-BENKARAACHE-Fares-DABBEK/README.md

 ## The ontology:

--you can found the ontology ine the file (name of the file):
+-you can found the ontology ine the file (SGTO.ttl):

 ## Java:
 you have to install java, for this: